spatialos/online-services/docs/quickstart.md

 Once you're ready to deploy, run `terraform apply "my_plan"`.
 This will take a few minutes.
 Once it's done, Terraform will print any output variables we defined in the configuration; in our case, that's the host IP of the new Redis instance, and our three new static IPs.
 Make a note of them - we'll need them later.
 Or you can view outputs again by running `terraform output`.

 If you look at your Cloud Console, you'll see we've now got a GKE cluster and a MemoryStore instance to work with.
-Now we just need something to run on them.
+You'll also see that [Endpoints](https://console.cloud.google.com/endpoints) have been created for the services; these provide a rudimentary DNS as well as in-flight HTTP->gRPC transcoding.
+Now we just need something to run on our cloud.

 ## Building your service images